carwow/engineering_principles/readme.md

 __Do *big* things in small steps__

   * Breaking down big features in small steps doesn’t mean we work only on small incremental improvement.
 A longer term vision or objective help us achieve great things without sacrificing short term value.
+  * Make use of feature flags to allow you release early and often to test assumptions, especially in production.

 __Strive for fast feedback loops__